 Residencies

-The DOKS Residency Programme is designed for professional artists and creative practitioners seeking more than a conventional residency.
-It serves as a springboard for new inspiration, collaboration, and artistic development — bridging countries, cultures, and experiences.
-Applicants are required to apply for a residency in a Nordic country other than their home country.
+The DOKS residency program is for professional artists and creative practitioners seeking more than a typical residency: it should serve as a springboard for new inspiration, collaboration, and development—across countries, cultures, and experiences.
+Therefore, applicants are required to apply for a residency in a Nordic country other than their home country.
+The program is open to all dance genres in a performing arts format, including both large and small productions, as well as projects that are in the early stages or approaching a premiere.

-During your residency, you will have the opportunity to explore ideas, develop projects, and collaborate with other professional artists in fresh and stimulating contexts.
-Below, you’ll find practical information on eligibility, selection criteria, residency periods, and the support provided during your stay.
+During the residency, you will have the opportunity to test your ideas, develop projects, and collaborate with other professional artists in new contexts.
+Below you will find practical information about who can apply, the selection criteria, residency periods, and what is offered during the stay.

-Use the menu to explore the different sections and discover how a DOKS residency can become a launchpad for your project.
+Use the menu to explore the different sections and see how a DOKS residency can become a springboard for your project.

 1. Information